-What can more certainly arouse race hate, what more certainly create and perpetuate feeling of distrust between these races, than state enactments, which, in fact, proceed on the ground that colored citizens are so inferior and degraded that they cannot be allowed to sit in public coaches occupied by white citizens?

-In a comprehensive discussion of stare decisis in Planned Parenthood v.
-Casey, Justices Sandra Day O'Connor, Anthony Kennedy, and David Souter discussed whether precedent should be overruled as turning, in part, on an assessment of consequences.
+What can more certainly arouse race hate, what more certainly create and perpetuate feeling of distrust between these races, than state enactments, which, in fact, proceed on the ground that colored citizens are so inferior and degraded that they cannot be allowed to sit in public coaches occupied by white citizens?5 tices Sandra Day O'Connor, Anthony Kennedy, and David Souter discussed whether precedent should be overruled as turning, in part, on an assessment of consequences.
 They wrote of "gaug[ing] the respective costs of reaffirming the overruling of a prior case."